 Distributions to Date Status

 More than half a million delivery kits have been sold in Nepal and in Tanzania.

 Six 'cleans' covered (Y/N)

 The Path Kit contents are clean, new, and packaged in a clearly labeled plastic bag or cardboard box that is adapted for local settings.
 A basic clean-delivery kit includes the following five essential elements: • A piece of soap for cleaning the birth attendant’s hands and the mother’s perineum. • A plastic sheet about one square meter for use as a clean delivery surface. • Clean string for tying the umbilical cord (usually two pieces). • A clean razor blade for cutting the cord. • Pictorial instructions that explain how to use each item in the kit.

 Pictorial instructions that explain how to use each item in the kit are included.

 Sold as a kit only, not by individual components.

-90% biodegradable, can be disposed safely in a seal-able bag provided with the kit.
+90% biodegradable, can be disposed of safely in a sealable bag provided with the kit.

-PATH cites the the ‘six cleans' (clean hands, clean perineum, clean delivery surface, clean cord cutting and tying instruments, and clean cutting surface), as specified by WHO's sanitation and sterility at the time of childbirth
+The product follows the 'six cleans' (clean hands, clean perineum, clean delivery surface, clean cord cutting and tying instruments, and clean cutting surface), as specified by WHO's sanitation and sterility at the time of childbirth.